RyanNerd/willow/README.md

 Willow works best as a framework in this situation:
 * You need to quickly spin up a [RESTful](https://restfulapi.net/) [datacentric](https://www.codecademy.com/articles/what-is-crud) API
 * You have defined your database with entities (tables/views) already in place
-* You are just starting your project and need to _hit the ground running_
+* You are just starting your project (for the backend API handler) and need to _hit the ground running_

 ### 📃 Requirements
 * PHP 7.1+